 11 Facts About Me

-I was born in Skopje, a real city of contrasts
+I studied in Skopje, the ultimate city of contrasts

 However, my first solo trip was in Bangkok